77Vincent/vinslider/README.md

       </ul>
     <div>

 * The ul contains the list of elements that will be converted into a slider.
-No classname or id is needed.
+No additional classname or id is needed.
 * The parent wrapper could be of any kinds of tag.
-* The classname "vinslider" is optional, it's for getting the basic style from vinslider.css
+* The classname "vinslider" is optional, for getting the basic style from vinslider.css

 ### CSS: